Yes, you can – but only if you are within the US (Mainland) or Canadian borders.

 Here’s another route that’s also available if you are travelling through the state of North Dakota.
 Here, the distance will roughly be around, 4080 kilometres.

 Piegan – Carway Crossings

 This one is through the state of Montana.
 The distance you will travel upon passing the US borders is around 3480 kilometres.

-According to the recordings, many who are travelling from the west coast tend to take this border crossing to make their way to snowy Alaska by entering Canada at Sumas (next to Vancouver).
+Many travelling from the west coast tend to take this border crossing by entering Canada at Sumas (next to Vancouver).

 But for those travelling from the east side of the US, through Montreal of Canada, the route that awaits is the Trans-Canada highway.

 It has to be the lengthiest since it starts from the east corner of the US, so the total distance any traveller would be travelling is about 5098 kilometres.

 That’s the fascinating part, no matter where you are heading from (within the US or Canadian borders) every route you may take finally connects to one major road, and that is the Alaskan Highway – also known as Alcan Highway.